Careers at CPWDC

 - Manage, develop and present reports for CPWDC management, the Youth Council, the Workforce Investment Board and program providers; analyze data from those reports in order to recommend solutions to problems or suggest ideas for program improvement.

-- Serve as the working liaison between the Workforce Investment Board, Youth Council and youth program operations; maintain positive working relationships and ensure open communication on matters concerning the program operations.
+- Maintain positive working relationships and ensure open communication on matters concerning the program operations.

 - Collaborate with CPWDC’s Quality Assurance Coordinator to ensure effective quality and compliance monitoring of programs.